 - Restart your computer.

-After the Bluetooth driver’s uninstallation is complete, you can reinstall the Bluetooth driver on Windows 10.
+After the Bluetooth driver’s uninstallation is complete, you can reinstall the Bluetooth driver on Windows 11 and Windows 10.

 Reinstalling Bluetooth driver manually.